polyfony-inc/polyfony/README.md

 composer update
 ```

-## Deprecated and discontinued features
+## Deprecated, discontinued and renamed features

 | **Previous Feature**   | **Status**   | **Replacement**         | **How to get it**                     |
 |------------------------|--------------|-------------------------|---------------------------------------|